schrockwell/bodyguard/README.md

 ## Authorization

-Authorization logic is encapsulated in **policy modules** – typically one per context to be authorized.

-Define a series of `authorize/3` callbacks in the context, which must return:
+To implement the `Bodyguard.Policy` behaviour, define `authorize(user, action, params)` callbacks, which must return:

 * `:ok` to permit the action, or
 * `{:error, reason}` to deny the action (most commonly `{:error, :unauthorized}`)